Jcparkyn/phetch/README.md

 ## Features
 - Automatically handles loading and error states, and updates your components whenever the state changes
 - Automatically caches data returned by queries, and makes it easy to invalidate or update this cached data when needed.
-- Supports any async method as a query or mutation (not restricted just to HTTP requests)
+- Supports calling any async method as a query (not restricted just to HTTP requests)
 - Built-in support for CancellationTokens
 - Supports mutations, dependent queries, pagination, prefetching, and request de-duplication
 - 100% strongly typed, with nullability annotations